trystan/PugnaciousWizards2/README.md

 * help popups

 version 0.4
 * more spells.
-Eventually have 18 scrolls in each castle and 27 total spells
+Eventually have 18 random scrolls in each castle and 27 total spells

 version 0.5
 * enemy wizards